yjtang-winslowLab/ultra_seq_epigenomics/README.md

 ---
 ## Overview

-In this study, we developed a novel high-throughput CRISPR-based functional genomics method, **Tuba-seqUltra**, which utilizes tumor barcodes for high-resolution quantification of tumor initiation and growth.
+In this study, we developed a novel high-throughput functional genomics method, **Tuba-seqUltra**, which leverages clonal barcodes with CRISPR-Cas9 mediated somatic genome editing for high-resolution quantification of tumor initiation and growth.

 *Tuba-seqUltra workflow schematic*